CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

 Prospective CivicActions employees undergo background checks commensurate with the individual’s job duties, the classification of the information they will access, and the risks associated with the role.
-At the discretion of the Chief Operating Officer these checks may also be conducted on contractors and / or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
-In these instances, the Chief Operating Officer will instruct the Director of Human Resources to conduct a background check before granting access to the information system.
+At the discretion of the CivicActions Security Office, these checks may also be conducted on contractors and/or third party users in cases where they will have access to application data that is not meant to be consumed by the public.
+In these instances, the Security Office will instruct the Office of Human Resources to conduct a background check before granting access to the information system.

 #### b

 ##### CivicActions

 Rescreening is conducted as required by the individual’s job duties, the classification of the information they will access, and the risks associated with the role.
 A basic background check is performed for all CivicActions employees.

 ### PS-4: Personnel Termination